-But for other info like location, preferences, product etc., manage a system to store these information to offer personalized experience for the next time.
+But for other info like location, preferences, product, etc., manage a system to store this information to offer a personalized experience for the next time.
 A user account will serve great for this purpose.

-Again, offer the lowest cost shipping if not free, and overdo on meeting the customer expectations on processes like delivery, packaging and such.
+Again, offer the lowest cost shipping if not free, and overdue on meeting the customer expectations on processes like delivery, packaging and such.
 These are the things that matter the most.

 7. Stay on top of channels